-If you would like to refer a young person to our program or if you are a young person aged 18-25 who has aged out of foster care and would like to apply to the program, please:
+If you would like to refer a young person to either of our programs or if you are a young adult aged 18-25 who has aged out of foster care and would like to apply to the program, please:

 For more information on The Possibilities Project programs, contact Diehdre Gregory, program manager of The Possibilities Project at firstname.lastname@example.org or at (804) 353-0191 ext.
-336.
+336